OlivierDevMaster/prokid-preview/scripts/update-availabilities-for-missions/README.md

 - `availabilities`: Array of professional availabilities with RRULE and duration
 - `missionSchedules`: Array of mission schedules with RRULE and duration
-- `missionDtstart`: Mission start date
+- `missionDtstart`: Mission start date (from missions table)
-- `missionUntil`: Mission end date
+- `missionUntil`: Mission end date (from missions table)

+**Note:** The function extracts the schedule's dtstart (A) and until (B) from each schedule's RRULE string itself.
+These schedule dates (A and B) may differ from the mission dates - the schedule can start after the mission starts or end before the mission ends.

 **Returns:**